National Airlines Liveries

 |

-The last hurrah for the 'Airline of the Stars' came in 1960 with the first DC-8s.
-The blue stripe was moved beneath the windows, and made a lot thinner, while the red stripe moved above the windows.
-NATIONAL titles were now in blue above the red pinstripe.
-A 'streaking' star facing forward was now larger on the tail.
+The service entry of the DC-8 in 1960 led to an updated version of the 'Airline of the Stars' scheme.
+The blue stripe was moved beneath the windows, and made a lot thinner, while above the windows was now a very thin gold pinstripe.
+NATIONAL titles were now in blue above the gold pinstripe.
+The tail and forward fuselage featured a large half and half gold / light blue star.

 1964-1968: PURPOSEFUL N